-She is the founder of Project STAND.
-Project STAND received a 2019 resolution from the Society of American Archivists (SAA) Council for its contribution to the profession.
-Lael’s research areas focus on outreach to marginalized communities, documenting student activism within disenfranchised populations, and utilizing narratives of oppressed voices within the curricula of post-secondary education spaces.
-Her most recent publication is “Moving Toward a Reparative Archive: A Roadmap for a Holistic Approach to Disrupting Homogenous Histories in Academic Repositories and Creating Inclusive Spaces for Marginalized Voices,” Journal of Contemporary Archival Studies: Vol. 5 , Article 6.
-She is also a 2019 Mover, and Shaker serves on SAA’s College and University’s Archives section, ARL LCDP 2018-2019, and a recipient of the SOA Merit Award.
-She also just received a CLIR Postdoc Fellowship grant in partnership with the University of Maryland Libraries and University of Maryland’s African American History, Culture, and Digital Humanities (AADHum) Initiative for a restorative justice project.
+She is the creator of the reparative archive framework.
+Her research focuses on outreach to marginalized communities, documenting student activism within disenfranchised populations, and utilizing narratives of oppressed voices within the curricula of post-secondary education spaces.
+Her 2018 article, ‘Moving Toward a Reparative Archive: A Roadmap for a Holistic Approach to Disrupting Homogenous Histories in Academic Repositories and Creating Inclusive Spaces for Marginalized Voices,’ published in the Journal for Contemporary Archival Studies (JCAS), remains one of the most popular papers in the publication.

 She is the Founder of Project STAND, the first-of-its-kind collaborative effort among archival repositories within academic institutions across the country to create an online portal, featuring analog and digital collections that document student activism that primarily focuses on Black and Brown communities and other historically underdocumented student populations.
 Project STAND has been recognized by the council for the Society of American Archivists (SAA) at the 2019 Annual Conference for its contributions to the archives profession.